solidusio/solidus_starter_frontend/README.md

 ```

 `rspec-rails` is required to install the frontend's test suite to your app.
 If
-you'd like to exclude the gem, you'll need to specify `--skip-specs` when you
+you'd like to exclude the gem, you'll need to specify `SKIP_SPECS=1` when you
 run `solidus_starter_frontend` later.

 ### For existing stores